Determining the TyEL contribution

-The client bonus you receive in 2021 is based on Ilmarinen’s solvency and operational efficiency in 2020.
-Where applicable, your bonus is also affected by your group’s payroll in 2020.
-It is additionally affected by your insurance’s total payroll in 2000–2019 or some of the years in that period, if the insurance has been in force with Ilmarinen during that period, and the insurance payroll in 2020.
+The client bonus you receive in 2022 is based on Ilmarinen’s solvency and operational efficiency in 2021.
+Where applicable, your bonus is also affected by your group’s payroll in 2021.
+It is additionally affected by your insurance’s total payroll in 2001–2020 or some of the years in that period, if the insurance has been in force with Ilmarinen during that period, and the insurance's payroll in 2021.

 As a contract employer, your company’s size affects the amount of your TyEL contribution.
 If you are a temporary employer, your company size has no impact on the contribution because, as a temporary employer, you only pay the basic TyEL contribution.

 Whether you are considered to be a small or large contract employer depends on the payroll, which is reviewed annually.
 In 2022, you are a small contract employer if your payroll in 2020 was less than EUR 2,169,000, and a large one if your payroll exceeded that sum.